Have you often copied something but when you tried to paste it you realized that you copied over it?

 iClip isn’t just good looks.
 As simple as iClip is to use with your mouse, we didn’t forget the keyboard lovers in the crowd.

 You’re able to use just about every iClip function with only your keyboard.
-Efficiently copy & paste from your multiple clipboards in iClip without having to remove your hands from your keyboard.
+Efficiently copy & paste in iClip without having to remove your hands from your keyboard.

 You can have a set of clips for each project you’re working on and store various things like web addresses, frequently used clip-art like logos, code snippets, etc.